Q. My wife and I would like to set up a basic estate plan. What are the essentials?

 (2) Durable Power Of Attorney (“DPOA”): In a DPOA you designate a person to act in your place for financial matters when you are unable to act for yourself.
 The DPOA is usually considered a better alternative than a court supervised conservatorship, which can be cumbersome, public, and expensive.
 A DPOA can, if properly drawn, also authorize long-term care planning on your behalf.
 But the DPOA ceases to exist upon your death, and therefore cannot function as a will-substitute.

 (5) Beneficiary Designations.
-At the same time that you create an estate plan, you should also review all beneficiary designations on assets such as insurance policies, retirement plans and annuities.
+At the same time that you create an estate plan, you should also review all beneficiary designations on assets such as insurance policies, retirement plans, annuities, and bank and brokerage accounts.
 This is because these beneficiary designations override your will or trust, and you should make sure that they reflect your wishes and are current.
 Example: a Pay-On-Death (“POD”) designation on a bank account will, upon your demise, distribute the funds therein to the POD beneficiaries, without probate or trust administration.

 A good estate plan should also be customized to your particular circumstances.
-For example, if you are concerned about future long-term care expenses, you may wish to integrate long-term care planning into your estate plan so that you or your spouse may access available government benefits to help pay for care without depleting a lifetime of savings and impoverishing the survivor.
+For example, if you are concerned about future long-term care expenses, you may wish to integrate long-term care planning into your estate plan, so that you or your spouse may access available government benefits (e.g., Medi-Cal) to help pay for that care without depleting a lifetime of savings or impoverishing the survivor.